SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 In this task, you will use Visual Studio Code to complete the custom C\# IoT Edge module that simulates vehicle telemetry representing bus sensor data.
 Then you will create the Docker container, and register it in your Container Registry instance so it can be deployed to the IoT Edge device.

 This simulator accomplishes many things.
 As part of the project, Fabrikam city wanted to apply machine learning to determine if a bus driver is driving dangerously.
 A machine learning model has been supplied in this project and is used to determine the safety of the driver by evaluating the current bus speed, with the location (latitude and longitude) of the bus.
-The prediction from this model is populate in the telemetry data and can be used for future processing.
+The prediction from this model is populated in the telemetry data so that it can be used for future processing.

 Additionally, all telemetry obtained from the bus sensors is saved in local blob storage.
 The storage module is responsible for automatically uploading this data to the cloud when a feasible internet connection is established.